genepi-freiburg/metaGWASmanager/README.md

 H) ***08_checkAllFileNames.sh***

-For proper execution of subsequent steps (Auto GWAS quality control and meta-analysis) a final check is important to ensure consistency in files names, studies and phenotypes.
+For proper execution of subsequent steps (Auto-GWAS quality control and meta-analysis) a final check is important to ensure consistency in files names, studies and phenotypes.
 The ***09_checkAllFileNames.sh*** scripts systematically validate these aspects and report if any inconsistencies arise.

 ```{r, eval=FALSE}